Bainbridge Conversation

 By the way, Port Townsend’s gourmet offerings make it the “Paris of the Olympic Peninsula,” according to Sunset.
 With Pane d’Amore coming to the island, what will that make Bainbridge?
 Why, the “Paris of the Kitsap Peninsula,” of course.
 Sorry Bremerton (“The Detroit of the Kitsap Peninsula), and Poulsbo (“The Leavenworth of the Kitsap Peninsula”) and Silverdale (“The Tacoma Mall of the Kitsap Peninsula”).

-3 Responses to “Artisan bakery coming to Lynwood Center”
+3 thoughts on “Artisan bakery coming to Lynwood Center

 I don’t really know how Tristan intended has comment to be taken but I had a different take than you got.
 I assumed he was making fun of Sunsets claim o Port Townsend as the Paris of Jefferson County.
 I have lived here for 30 years and have sold bread from Bremerton to Port Angles 29 years ago with the Port Townsend Baking Company.
 I know up close and personal that this place is no Paris.
 I have been to Paris and this ain’t it.